 Dignity at Work

-• We promote and support a culture of dignity, respect and equality.
-We have a Dignity at Work Policy, which is available to all employees and training has been provided on the implementation of the policy
+We promote and support a culture of dignity, respect and equality.
+We have a Dignity at Work Policy and all employees and managers have received training and support in the implementation of the policy.

 Equality, Diversity and Inclusion